onqtam/headjack/src/motivation/why.md

 - black box algos
 - no voice and exit
 - lack of innovation & composability
-- extremely high barrier to entry for startups
+- higher than necessary barrier to entry for startups

-The story of our times - fragmentation.
+The story of our times is fragmentation:
-Fragmentation aids polarization and radicalization Culture war
+- culturally => polarization and radicalization
+- technologically => lack of interoperability, duplicated effort & stifled innovation

+Culture war

 Protocols, Not Platforms: A Technological Approach to Free Speech